srkunze/fork/README.rst

 Good
 ****

-- easy way back and forth (from sequential to parallel and vice versa)
+- easy way from sequential to parallel and back / easy to give it a try
 - results evaluate lazily
 - sequential tracebacks are preserved
 - cascading forks possible / thread-safety